Best First Telescopes

 Looking to get into astronomy with no prior experience?
 Here are my top telescope recommendations for someone starting out.

-Before I get into the list, I must explain why I only recommend newtonian reflectors as beginner astronomy scopes.
+Before I get into the list, I must explain why I only recommend reflectors as beginner astronomy scopes.
 The reason is that they offer the largest size for the lowest cost.
-Newtonian reflectors use two mirrors to collect and focus the light, which is ejected out of the side of the telescope tube.
-Cheap newtonian reflectors can provide really great viewing experiences at the fraction of the cost of similar telescopes of the same size.
-Since the light is shot out of the side of the scope near the top, it is possible to use in a dobsonian style, which is by far the best kind of scope you can use as a beginner.
+Reflectors use two mirrors to collect and focus the light, which is ejected out of the side or back of the telescope tube.
+Cheap reflectors can provide really great viewing experiences at the fraction of the cost of similar telescopes of the same size.

 With that out of the way let's get into it!